wedevelopnl/pirumage/README.md

     $ php pirumage add thewebmen path/to/Twm_Foo-1.0.0.tgz

-where path/to/Twm_Foo-1.0.0.tgz is a valid Mage module package for the 2.0 version of Magento Connect Manager (built for versions of Magento CE v1.5.0 and above).
+where `path/to/Twm_Foo-1.0.0.tgz` is a valid Mage module package for the 2.0 version of Magento Connect Manager (built for versions of Magento CE v1.5.0.0 and above).
 The `add` command also calls the `build` command automatically.

 > Make sure the file `path/to/package.xml` exists as this is required by
 > Pirumage!

+### Removing releases

+We are still working on this!

 ## Creating a Magento module package

-Creating Magento module packages is done through the Admin panel of your Magento installation. todo
+Creating Magento module packages is done through the Admin panel of your Magento installation.

+Go to System - Magento Connect - Package Extensions.
+Create your extension by filling in the required fields.
+Make sure you set 'Channel' to the name of your channel server (`thewebmen` in the example above).
+Select '1.5.0.0 & later' as Supported Releases.
+When you have filled in all the required field press 'Save Data and Create Package'.
+Your package will be saved in `path\to\mage\var\connect`.